 Sancocho refers to a Dominican stew made with meat and root vegetables.
 It’s popular throughout Latin America where it exists in many variations and sometimes goes by different names.
 In the Dominican Republic, it’s considered by many to be a national dish.

-Within the Dominican Republic itself, recipes for sancocho vary from cook to cook but they’re typically made with beef flank (or a similarly inexpensive cut), chicken, or gallina vieja (old hen).
+Dominican recipes for sancocho vary from cook to cook but they’re typically made with beef flank (or a similarly inexpensive cut), chicken, or gallina vieja (old hen).
 Different types of root vegetables can be added though as a general rule, potatoes, noodles, or tomato sauce are never used.
 Sancocho takes a long time to prepare so it’s a dish usually reserved for special occasions.

 Notable versions of Dominican sancocho include sancocho prieto – a type of slow-cooked sancocho that turns a darker brown in color – and sancocho de siete carnes, a version made with seven cuts of meat from four different animals (beef, pork, chicken, goat).